|The Blogathan is now!|

 The film concludes when the three have a showdown of sorts at Daisy and Peter’s New England cottage.
 By this time, Daisy has decided that life with Peter may not be as exciting or passionate as it was with Dan, but she has a better chance at happiness with a man like Peter.
 Dan, not accustomed to losing in court or in love, is devastated.
 He’s finally made the decision to divorce his wife and the woman he wants doesn’t want him.
 The picture of Dan in the backseat of the cab as he’s about to leave the cottage is one of deep hurt and despair.
 He’s given up his marriage, his daughters, his law partnership and he’s left with nothing.
 He’s a truly broken man.

 Backstory: According to Andrews’s daughter, Susan, in the documentary Life in the Shadows—The Making of Daisy Kenyon, Andrews only made the film because he knew Fox would sue him for breach of contract if he didn’t.
-His daughter thought it was a good role for him, but suspects because his character didn’t get the girl at the end he didn’t want to star in it.
+His daughter thought it was a good role for him, but suspects because his character doesn’t get the girl at the end he didn’t want to star in it.
 Crawford, on loan from Warner Brothers, requested and got both Fonda and Andrews to star opposite her.
 Obviously too old for the role, Crawford wanted the audience (and studio executives) to believe that she could still play the types of roles that made her a star at M-G-M when she was still in her twenties.

 Fox has included Daisy Kenyon in its “Film Noir” DVD collection, which is an odd fit considering it doesn’t quite match that genre.
 The film incorporates some noir techniques like the great shadowy cinematography by award-winning director of photography, Leon Shamroy.
 Some suspect this technique was used to soften Crawford’s features and make her appear younger than she was; Crawford and Fonda were both 42 years old when the film was released, Andrews, the baby of the group, was 38.